2020 Honda Accord vs Toyota Camry

-If you have long commutes around Glendora, Baldwin Park, or La Puente, a good way to make the trip more enjoyable is in a reliable midsize car that has lots of features.
-Two popular options are the Accord vs. Camry.
+If you have long commutes around the City of Industry, El Monte, or La Puente areas, a good way to make the trip more enjoyable is in a reliable midsize car that has lots of features.
+Two popular options are the Honda Accord and Toyota Camry.
 But which one would satisfy your driving needs?

 The Honda Accord and Toyota Camry offer lots of advanced technologies to help keep you connected and entertained.
 They both come standard with 7-inch infotainment systems with Bluetooth® capability to stream audio or make hands-free phone calls.

 They also each offer HD Radio™, plus a trial subscription to SiriusXM® Satellite Radio.
 The latter gives you over 150 channels of commercial-free music, plus news, comedy, sports, and more.
-Plus, the Accord offers Pandora®, along with Apple CarPlay™ and Android Auto™ smartphone integration.
-Simply plug in your phone to the vehicle’s USB drive, and your music playlists, podcasts, text messages, and more will appear on the available 8-inch high-resolution touchscreen.
+Use Apple CarPlay® and Android Auto™ smartphone integration by simply pluging in your phone to the vehicle’s USB drive.
+Your music playlists, podcasts, text messages, and more will appear on the available 8-inch high-resolution touchscreen.

 Interior Space & Amenities

-The 2019 Accord and 2019 Camry offer plenty of room for up to five passengers.
-For example, the Accord has 42.3 inches of front legroom, 40.4 inches of rear legroom, and 105.6 ft3of passenger volume.
-The Camry, while still spacious, offers just 42.1 inches of front legroom, 38 inches of rear legroom, and 100.4 ft3of passenger volume.
+The 2020 Accord and 2020 Camry offer plenty of room for up to five passengers.
+For example, the Accord has 42.3 inches of front legroom, 40.4 inches of rear legroom, and 105.6 cubic feet of passenger volume.
+The Camry, while still spacious, offers just 42.1 inches of front legroom, 38 inches of rear legroom, and 100.4 cubic feet of passenger volume.

-The Accord also has 16.7 ft3of trunk space to easily fit your grocery bags, luggage, and other items inside.
-The Camry has only 14.1 ft3of trunk space, which means you might not be able to get all your needed items inside the car like you could in the Accord.
+The Accord also has 16.7 cubic feet of trunk space to easily fit your grocery bags, luggage, and other items inside.
+The Camry has only 14.1 cubic feet of trunk space, which means you might not be able to get all your needed items inside the car like you could in the Accord.

 To get that feature in the Camry, you need to upgrade to a higher trim level.

-The power in the Accord doesn’t compromise its fuel-efficiency, as it can achieve an EPA-estimated 30 city MPG in its mid trim level.* On the other hand, the mid trim level in the Camry achieves an EPA-estimated 28 city MPG.
-While it may not seem like a huge difference, it’s definitely noticeable if you’re often in stop-and-go traffic.
+The power in the Accord doesn’t compromise its fuel efficiency, however, as it can achieve an EPA-estimated 30 city/38 highway MPG in the LX, EX, and EX-L trim levels.* On the other hand, none of the Camry trims can achieve an EPA-estimated city MPG of over 29.
+While it may not seem like a huge difference, it’s definitely noticeable if you’re often in stop-and-go traffic

-If you live near Glendora, Baldwin Park, or La Puente, and want to get behind the wheel of the Accord, then schedule a test drive at Norm Reeves Honda Superstore West Covina today!
+If you live near El Monte, City of Industry, or La Puente, and want to get behind the wheel of the Accord, then schedule a test drive at Norm Reeves Honda Superstore West Covina today!